emqx/cloud-docs/en_US/rule_engine/rule_engine_gcp_pubsub.md

    {"up_timestamp": ${up_timestamp}, "client_id": ${client_id}, "temp": ${temp}, "hum": ${hum}}
    ```

+   Fill in the Attributes and Ordering Key to facilitate better data visualization on the GCP Pub/Sub side.

+   * Attributes: Both key and value attribute templates support the use of ${var} to fetch the corresponding field value output by the rule.
+   * The Ordering Key template supports the use of ${var} to fetch the corresponding field value output by the rule.

    ![gcp_pubsub_action](./_assets/gcp_pubsub_action.png)

 6. After successfully binding the action to the rule, click View Details to see the rule sql statement and the bound actions.